Suarez and Uruguay sweat ahead of FIFA ruling on bite

-NATAL Brazil Luis Suarez and his Uruguay team mates faced an anxious wait on Wednesday as soccer's governing body FIFA decided whether to expel him from the World Cup for biting an opponent in a match against Italy.
+RIO DE JANEIRO Luis Suarez and his Uruguay team mates faced an anxious wait on Wednesday as football's governing body FIFA decided whether to expel him from the World Cup for biting an opponent in a match against Italy.

 The incident in Uruguay's 1-0 victory over the Europeans in Natal on Tuesday has brought the ugly side of the game to the fore, marring a tournament that has been widely praised for its attacking football and major upsets.